Willowviu/Porfolio/README.md

 ---

-## 🛠️📋 **NewWindow.java**
+## 🛠️📋📸 **NewWindow.java**
-**Objective**: Invoking multiple Windows/Tabs from Selenium, grabing some reference/text in the child Window and paste it into the parent one.
+**Objective**: Invoking multiple Windows/Tabs from Selenium, grabing some reference/text in the child Window and paste it into the parent one, and take a partial WebElement partial Screenshot with Selenium
 ✨ **Highlights**:
 - The importance of using hadles.iterator() & .switchTo().window()